-Introduction to Gap Analysis: Macro Economic Outlook through National Accounts
+Macro economic outlook through national accounts

 Overview

 The European Green Deal aims to transform the EU into a modern, resource-efficient, and competitive economy, ensuring no net emissions of greenhouse gases by 2050.
 To achieve this ambitious target, it's essential to analyse the trends in greenhouse gas emissions across different sectors and understand trend with the help of key indicators related to the intensity of these emissions in relation to employment.
 This chapter provides an in-depth analysis of these aspects, utilizing data from Eurostat, extending the broad analysis proposed in the Statistics for the European Green Deal (EGD).